zuzanna81/my_portfolio/README.md

 **Assignment**

 The challenge is to build a static website using HTML, CSS and Middleman as a framework.
-An individual portfolio that presents all the past projects and all the projects that you am currently working on.
+An individual portfolio that presents all the past projects and all the projects that you are currently working on.

 **Setup  Middleman and create your project**